How a UK initiative seeks to change the construction industry

 It hopes to attract more women into site management roles and will work closely with Barratt Developments, Bellway Homes, St Modwen, Cala Homes, The Hill Group, Redrow, Persimmon Homes, Keepmoat and Vistry Group to enable a greater female presence across a variety of employers.

 It will include site visits, a week of insight and development sessions online with access to site managers and employers for questions and answers and will cover health and safety training.
-There will also be a two-week on-site work placement offering as well as one-to-one coaching and support from the Women into Construction organisation.
+There will also be a two-week on-site work placement offering as well as one-to-one coaching and support from the Women into Construction organization.

-For further details on access to this opportunity, women are invited to attend an online information session at 11am on Tuesday 31 January for registration and to obtain more information about the programme.
+For further details on access to this opportunity, women are invited to attend an online information session at 11am on Tuesday 31 January for registration and to obtain more information about the program.
 Here they will have the opportunity to meet the employers involved, including current site managers from across the country.

 Building a better future for women